nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 Benches are also handy for storing and putting on shoes.
 I plan to put ours by our coat closest when not in use, then pull it up to the table when we have several guests over which will be exactly once a year at Christmas.

+While this bench is totally customizable, I am making it to match the [dining table I built](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/) a couple of weeks ago.
+It'll have the same vibe and will be a simple build.
+No weird cuts on the miter saw this time!

 Supplies

 How to